 Staying active with a daily walk or another form of gentle exercise, like swimming, yoga, or Pilates, may help relieve pain too.
 Heat therapy – with a hot water bottle, heat wrap, or ice pack may help, at least in the short term, along with hot baths or cold-water swimming.

 Exact prescriptions for these things usually come down to personal preference and trial and error.
 But none of these things are likely to offer a long-term cure on their own.

 At Release Works, we use a hands-on technique called Myofascial Release Therapy, which effectively treats patients who present with long-standing muscle pain and other conditions such as headaches, tinnitus, pelvic, and low back and neck pain.

 Instead of treating muscle pain or trigger points in isolation, we look at the whole person with these conditions.
 We find and treat the root cause, which is more than likely something completely different from your presenting symptoms.

 Treatment sessions are relaxing and non-invasive.
-In most cases, some form of pain relief happens immediately after the first session – with positive results building over time.
+In many cases, noticeable change happens in the first several sessions – with positive results building over time.

 Would you like to find out more?

 We offer all new patients the choice of a 30-minute free telephone call or an in-clinic consultation.
 Talk to an MFR Therapist to learn more about this revolutionary treatment and how we help patients just like you.